 Coming over here to America, we find that the fathers came over here that they might worship God after the dictates of their own conscience.
 They desired to worship as they pleased.
-The time came when they became popular and strong, and then they tried to force other men to worship God as they worshipped him, until we find, on the statute books of the eastern states, laws (which perhaps are not repealed to this hour), that the Baptist people were fined because they did not attend the Episcopalian church; and, indeed, that the Baptist mother who had been taught to believe that sprinkling was not the order of things as found in the revelations of God, and that infant baptism was a creature of the Pope, that had no origin in the days of Christ, that the mother that refused to bring her child to the Episcopalian priest for baptism, was fined two thousand pounds of tobacco, half to go to the informant and half to the state.
+The time came when they became popular and strong, and then they tried to force other men to worship God as they worshipped him, until we find, on the statute books of the eastern states, laws (which perhaps are not repealed to this hour), that the Baptist people were fined because they did not attend the Episcopalian church; and, indeed, that Baptist mother who had been taught to believe that sprinkling was not the order of things as found in the revelations of God, and that infant baptim was a creature of the Pope, that had no origin in the days of Christ, that that mother, who refused to bring her child to the Episcopalian priest for baptism, was fined two thousand pounds of tobacco, half to go to the informant and half to the state.

-We come further down, and we find that the great hero of the Baptist church, Roger Williams, was so persecuted that to save his life he had to escape through the rear window of his house, and that he ate berries, nuts and such things to sustain life during winter, until he reached a friendly Indian settlement, which he called Providence, and which place is now known as Providence, Rhode Island.
-Our friends ought to remember this when they are feferring to Joseph Smith under the line of popular opinion.
+We come further down, and we find that the great hero of the Baptist church, Roger Williams, was so persecuted that, to save his life, he had to escape through the rear window of his house, and that he ate berries, nuts and such things to sustain life during winter, until he reached a friendly Indian settlement, which he called Providence, and which place is now known as Providence, Rhode Island.
+Our friends ought to remember this when they are referring to Joseph Smith under the line of popular opinion.

-I draw your attention, now, to Wesley.
-It is said that John Wesley was charged and twelve indictments were found against him and he had to escape from the country to save his life.
-(Hailes history of the United States).
-I have the record as published by the Rev. Mr. Woods, a Methodist preacher, telling us that the popular wave had raged so loud and long against the Wesleys that an indictment was found against Charles Wesley and the rendering was, that he was a vagabond, a disturber of the peace, and a petition was presented to the king asking that he be transported from England.
-(Perfeet Love, p.
+I call your attention, now, to Wesley.
+It is said that John Wesley was accused and twelve indictments were found against him, and he had to escape from the country to save his life.
+(Haile's history of the United States). have the record as published the Rev. Mr. Woods a Methodist preacher, telling us that the popular wave had raged so loud and long against the Wesleys that an indictment was found against Charles Wesley and the rendering was, that he was a vagabond, a disturber of the peace; and a petition was presented to the king asking that he be transported from England.
+(Perfect Love, p.
 249).
 We might refer also to John Wesley, who was dragged by the hair of his head through the streets of London because he had been heard to say something that popular opinion did not favor.
-He must have been talking about that time when the people had rejected the truth and foretelling the fact that it would yet be restored.
-I have no hesitancy in saying that perhaps Wesley was endowed with the Spirit when he sang: